 Day 9: Tampa & Saint Petersburg

 It’s time to visit some big cities again!
 The cities of Tampa and Saint Petersburg are connected, so you can easily visit them both in one day or two days.
 In Saint Petersburg (also known as St. Pete), you’ll find the famous Salvador Dalí museum, which I can highly recommend.
 Not only because it’s filled with amazing artworks by Dalí, but also because the building is a real eyecatcher.
 You can easily fill a full day in St. Pete, there’s also a lot of cool street art to be found in this city.

 In Tampa, you can visit the Florida Aquarium or the Amalie Arena to attend a concert or a sports event.
 If you really love theme parks, I can also recommend going to Busch Gardens.
 It’s some sort of a zoo with lots of amazing rollercoasters.

 Hotel at Busch Gardens: Holiday Inn Express Hotel & Suites Tampa-USF-Busch Gardens

 Appartement Tampa $$: Stay Alfred on Franklin Street (luxurious appartement in the city center of Tampa)

 Day 10-14: Orlando

 At the end of this Florida road trip, you’ll spend four days in Orlando.
 Isn’t that a bit much?
 Not at all, because there’s so much to do!
 Visit some theme parks, like Disney World and Universal Studios.
 Go shopping in the Premium Outlets (great discounts!).

 And there are also many great things to do in Orlando besides theme parks and shopping malls.
-For example, you go could explore Explore Tibet-Butler Nature Preserve, the interesting town of Celebration (which one of the most perfect towns in the world) or you can go hiking in Wekiwa Springs State Park.
+For example, you go could explore Explore Tibet-Butler Nature Preserve, the interesting town of Celebration (which one of the most perfect towns in the world), or you can go hiking in Wekiwa Springs State Park.

 Where to stay in Orlando?